sean1832/SumGPT/README.md

 <a href="https://www.buymeacoffee.com/zekezhang" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 145px !important;" ></a>

-Achieve detailed summarization of extensive documents through 🚀ultra-fast parallelized completion with APIs provided by [OpenAI](https://openai.com/).
+Achieve detailed summarisation of extensive documents through 🚀ultra-fast parallelised completion with APIs provided by [OpenAI](https://openai.com/).

 🌐 Web App: [https://sumgpt.streamlit.app](https://sumgpt.streamlit.app/)

 ---
-*⭐️ Like this repo? please consider a star!*
+*⭐️ Like this repo?
+Please consider a star!*

 *💡As I am not a professional programmer and am fairly new to Python, this project may contain bugs.
 If you encounter any issues, please suggest them in the [Issues section](https://github.com/sean1832/SumGPT/issues).*